Edinburgh-Genome-Foundry/codon-usage-tables/python_codon_tables/README.rst

 .. image:: https://travis-ci.org/Edinburgh-Genome-Foundry/codon-usage-tables.svg?branch=master
     :target: https://travis-ci.org/Edinburgh-Genome-Foundry/codon-usage-tables

-Provides codon usage tables as dictionnaries, for Python 3+
+Provides codon usage tables as dictionnaries, for Python 3+.

-Supported organisms include:
+Tables for the following organisms are provided with the library (any other table can be downloaded using a TaxID):

 - *B. subtilis*
 - *C. elegans*